 I am really struggling now with which one is my favorite – the chocolate kahlua cake or this one!
 This one is sooooo good! – Dolores in San Francisco

-Whether you’re on a keto, low-carb or glutenfree diet, or just enjoy a healthy lifestyle, this is an unforgettable cake you absolutely have to try.
+Whether you’re on a keto, low-carb, sugar-free, diabetic or gluten-free diet, or just enjoy a healthy lifestyle, this is an unforgettable cake you absolutely have to try.

-The secrets to a great Red Velvet Cake
+The secrets to a great keto red velvet cake

 Beetroot powder vs food dye

 If you want the cake to have its traditional crimson color, you can either use beetroot powder or a flavorless red dye or gel such as AmeriColor Super Red Gel Dye.
 Unfortunately, leavening agents such as baking soda and baking powder react negatively with beetroot powder during baking, causing the vibrant magenta color to fade to brown.
 One solution is, however, to omit or significantly reduce the leavener and to instead whip the egg whites for volume and then fold them into the cake.

 But I opted for the easier method which is to use red food coloring or gel dye.
 Gel is the more concentrated of the two, so you won’t need as much of it.
 I have noticed that some dyes fade during the baking process but that gel dye fades less.
 In addition, I make this cake with avocado instead of butter, so the crumb is crimson red.
 If you want the cake to be a brighter red, just replace some of the avocado with butter.

 This is a unique, light chocolate cake which only contains 2 tablespoons of non-Dutched cocoa powder, so use a quality cocoa powder.

 I rarely use butter in my cakes anymore, because avocados aren’t just a lot healthier.
 They also make cakes incredibly moist, tender and silky which is exactly the type of texture we’re going for in a red velvet cake.

 Prep your cake pan properly